Remus (Launched 1975)

 In this syntax, note that a function address like 0xffabcd09 becomes '\x09\xcd\xab\xff'.
 The order of the bytes is reversed since we work in a little-endian system.

 In this question, you will be modifying the egg file.
-You can use any terminal editor of your choice: We have provided vim and nano in the virtual machine.
+We have provided vim and nano in the virtual machine.
+Here’s a vim cheatsheet for your convenience.

 The script will be treated as a standard Python file.
 You will want to include the SHELLCODE we have provided above, and your input will be whatever is printed from Python.